Compulsory third party insurance (CTP)

 Promoted

 Compulsory third party insurance (known as CTP or greenslip) is mandatory in Australia — you must have this cover to drive on our roads.
 If you're in New South Wales or Queensland, you'll need to purchase CTP before you can register your car.
-If you're anywhere in Australia, CTP is included in your rego costs.
+If you're anywhere else in Australia, CTP is included in your rego costs.

 Getting CTP can seem like a convoluted process but that's where we come in — we're here to make it as simple as possible for you.
 This article will cover: